Alvinotuya84/Speetar-3/README.md

 # Amega Mobile

-A React Native app that displays a list of nearby restaurants with their names, addresses, and distances from the user's current location.
-It integrates the Google Places API to fetch restaurant data and uses the device's Geolocation API for accurate distance calculation.
-The app also includes an interactive map view for visualizing each restaurant's location
+A cross-platform to-do application built with React Native and NestJS.
+This app allows users to manage tasks with simple session-based authorization.
+The backend is connected to a MySQL database, and the app supports Android, iOS, and web platforms.
+The app is built using TypeScript for both the frontend and backend.

 ## Table of Contents